amirahnasihah/backend-development/01-es6-review-intro/quiz-es6.md

 A. A regular function which follows the arrow function syntax

-✅️B. It is a wrapper for creating promises
+B. It is a wrapper for creating promises✅️

 C. A shorthand for a traditional function